-This protocol describes how to stabilize and store human and animal tissues in RNAprotect Tissue Reagent, For RNA purification from stabilized tissues, see "Protocol: Purification of Total RNA from Animal Tissues", page 49.
+This protocol describes how to stabilize and store human and animal tissues in RNAprotect Tissue Reagent, included in the RNeasy Protect Mini Kit.
+For RNA purification from stabilized tissues, see "Protocol: Purification of Total RNA from Animal Tissues", page 45.